 Next, you need to choose the consent method.
 For now, you can check an existing cookie and its value.
 You will find a table with popular plugins and their corresponding values below this article.

 You can use the Cookie option to show ads based on any cookie set.
-Ads are hidden until this specific cookie is set by the users.
+Advanced Ads will hide these ads until the users set this specific cookie.
 The cookie only needs to contain the value, not be an exact match.